Johns Hopkins University is one of the best private research institutes in the United States, but its acceptance rate is a concern for applicants.

 Secondary School Report

-Your school counsellor should submit your official transcript online to the admission committee at John Hopkins.
+Your school counsellor should submit your official transcript online to the admission committee at Johns Hopkins.
 Additionally, your school counsellor should also write a letter of recommendation for you and send it to Johns Hopkins University.

 Two Teacher Evaluation